2021 Biotechnology Degree Guide

 biotechnology degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
 Specific biotech careers may require a certain level of degree attainment or additional certifications beyond that.

-There are various different levels of biotech degrees.
-You can spend many years getting as high as a research / scholarship based doctorate's in biotechnology to something that takes less time like a first year certificate.
+Biotech degree levels vary.
+You can spend many years getting as high as a research / scholarship based doctorate's in biotechnology to something that takes less time like a associate's.
 Different biotechnology degrees vary in how long they take.

 |Degree||Credit Requirements||Typical Program Length|